coryasilva/Leaflet.ExtraMarkers/README.md

 <a href="http://plnkr.co/edit/l1Ar1Tsa3pHd35jbB2mW?p=preview" target="_blank">Plunkr demo</a>

 ### Twitter Bootstrap/Font-Awesome icons/Semantic UI
-This plugin depends on either Bootstrap or Font-Awesome for the rendering of the icons.
+This plugin depends on either Bootstrap, Font-Awesome, or Semantic-UI for the rendering of the icons.
 See these urls for more information:

 For Font-Awesome
 - http://fortawesome.github.com/Font-Awesome/